vite-pwa/docs/assets-generator/cli.md

 ### PWA Manifest Icons Entry <Badge type="tip" text="New from v0.2.0" />

 By default, the CLI will show the PWA manifest icons' entry in the terminal.
-You can disable it using `-m` o `--no-manifest` option from CLI or using `manifestIconsEntry: false` in the file configuration.
+You can disable it using `-m=false` or `--manifest=false` option from CLI or using `manifestIconsEntry: false` in the file configuration.

 If you have configured `logLevel: 'silent'` in your configuration file, the CLI will not log the PWA manifest icons' entry.